List of Moomin characters: Muddler

 (Rådd-djuret – rådda "to fuss or muddle or mess about" + djur, "animal") – The nephew of Hodgkins and Sniff's father.
 A rather untidy and confused individual who collects buttons of all sorts and lives in the coffee tin where he keeps the buttons.
 Married to Fuzzy.

 The Muskrat

 (Bisamråttan) – a philosopher who believes in the pointlessness of things and reads Spengler, appears in Comet in Moominland and Finn Family Moomintroll.
 The Moomin children annoy him by putting hairbrushes in his bed and such like.
 He eventually takes to living in the cave Sniff discovers in order to get some peace.
 There is an unfortunate accident, however: in Finn Family Moomintroll, Moomintroll has hidden the Hobgoblin's hat there; anything you put in the Hobgoblin's hat becomes transformed, and the Muskrat gets a nasty shock when he puts his false teeth in it to keep the sand out of them.
 He enjoys reading a book entitled "the uselessness of everything" which is later changed by the Hobgoblin to "the usefulness of everything".

+Muskrat is according to Tuula Karjalainen an "unmistakable portrait of Atos Wirtanen, ... a little clumsy and impractical, as Atos was".